3rd Medical Battalion: Vietnam War

 The battalion operated from the following locations during the war in Vietnam: Da Nang, Chu Lai, Phu Bai, Dong Ha, and Quang Tri.
 The unit departed South Vietnam on 24 November 1969, redeploying to Okinawa.

 The Gulf War and the 1990s

-In the mid 1990s 3rd Medical Battalion part of 3rd Force Service Support Group (FSSG) was headquartered at Camp Hansen with H&S Co, and Bravo Company on site, Charlie Company was located on Camp Schwab.
-Hospital Corpsmen from both Bravo and Charlie Companies manned the Medical Clinics and Ambulances providing medical support to Marine Forces on both camps.
+In the mid-1990s, the 3rd Medical Battalion part of the 3rd Force Service Support Group (FSSG) was headquartered at Camp Hansen with H&S Co, and Bravo Company on site, Charlie Company was located on Camp Schwab.
+Hospital corpsmen from both Bravo and Charlie companies staffed the medical clinics and operated the ambulances providing medical support to marine forces on both camps.

 Members deployed as part of the 31st MEU and participated in various operations and training in the Pacific Rim.

 Operation Enduring Freedom and Iraqi Freedom

-During the wars in Afghanistan and Iraq elements of 3D FSSG participated in operations from March 2004-March 2005 and March 2007 - June 2008.
+During the wars in Afghanistan and Iraq elements of 3D FSSG participated in operations from March 2004-March 2005 and March 2007-June 2008.